 - 4.1 Frontline response aims to respond quickly (within five working days) to straightforward complaints that require little or no investigation. - 4.2 Any member of staff may deal with complaints at this stage (including the staff member complained about, for example with an explanation or apology).
-The main principle is to respond to complaints at the earliest opportunity and as close to the point of service delivery as possible. - 4.4 Part 2, Appendix 1 gives examples of the types of complaint we may consider at this stage, with suggestions on how to handle them. - 4.5 Complaints which are not suitable for frontline response should be identified early, and handled immediately at stage 2: investigation.
+The main principle is to respond to complaints at the earliest opportunity and as close to the point of service delivery as possible. - 4.3 We may respond to the complaint by providing an on-the-spot apology where appropriate, or explaining why the issue occurred and, where possible, what will be done to stop this happening again.
+We may also explain that, as an organisation that values complaints, we may use the information given when we review service standards in the future.
+If we consider an apology is appropriate, we may wish to follow the SPSO guidance on apology. - 4.4 Part 2, Appendix 1 gives examples of the types of complaint we may consider at this stage, with suggestions on how to handle them. - 4.5 Complaints which are not suitable for frontline response should be identified early, and handled immediately at stage 2: investigation.